-The applicant, Alan Enterprises, is requesting permits to allow the construction of single-family townhomes on a 0.63-acre site currently occupied by a commercial building.
-The project would demolish the existing commercial building and construct a nine (9) residential unit development including one (1) residential unit containing an accessory dwelling unit (ADU).
+The applicant, Alan Enterprises, is requesting permits to allow the construction of small-lot single family townhomes on a 0.63-acre site currently occupied by a commercial building.
+The project would demolish the existing commercial building and construct a nine (9) residential unit development with one (1) residential unit containing an accessory dwelling unit (ADU).